 FIGURE 4.2 Vertical land displacements observed by GPS in the western United States from March 2011 through March 2014.
-The shift from land subsidence (blue) to land uplift (yellow and red) shows the effects of severe drought over the 4-year period.
+The shift from land subsidence (blue) to land uplift (yellow and red) shows the effects of severe drought over the four-year period.
 Stations in the gray region (Central Valley of California) were excluded because groundwater-pumping induced land subsidence (see Box 4.2).
 SOURCE: Borsa et al., 2014.
-Reprinted with permission from AAAS.